• Templates

 Document Preparation

-Having ensured the fields requesting information, like name, surname, physical address, and emergency contact numbers, were editable, administrators then transferred or uploaded the document to the eSign tool, ready to request information and the required signatures.
+Having ensured the fields for information, like name, surname, physical address, and emergency contact numbers, were editable, administrators then transferred or uploaded the document to the eSign tool, ready to request information and the required signatures.

 Request Signatures & Show Parents Where To Sign

-Note: School enrollment forms should carry a level of privacy, which, in this case, meant that the document was not to be sent out via a bulk action for all parents to sign.
+Note: School enrollment forms should carry a level of privacy, which, in this case, meant that the document was not to be sent out via bulk action for all parents to sign.
 Schools and teachers should consider the privacy requirements of all documents before openly sharing them with more than one recipient.

 Even though an individual sign request needed to be sent out to each family or parent, the eSign tool made this process both seamless and completely trackable.
+It also eliminated the need to post forms individually, which would have increased cost and time spent per registration.

 Share the Document for Signing

-Save Completed Document
+Save the Completed Document

 Untitled design (3)